ucnl/ucnl.github.io/documentation/EN/Accessories/uPress_Specification_en.md

 * **Loop for a cord or belt**

 ## DESCRIPTION
-Submersible switch **RedButton** specially designed for divers.
+Submersible switch **uPress** specially designed for divers.
 The device has no serviced and corrosive parts.
 It has high reliability and MTBF compared with spring-rod designs and piezo buttons.

 <div style="page-break-after: always;"></div>